 Please note: Resubmissions will not be accepted for products prior to a decision being rendered on the product in question.

-The PLA policy forms part of the Alberta Drug Benefit List (ADBL) and combined with a Request for Product Listing Agreement (RFPLA) sets out the requirements that must be met for a PLA Submission to be considered for listing on the ADBL through a PLA.
+The PLA policy sets out requirements that must be met for a PLA Submission to be considered for listing on the ADBL through a PLA.
 The application of the PLA policy is subject at all times to the sole discretion of the Minister of Health.

 The DBL, DBS and related publications require knowledgeable interpretation and are intended primarily for professional health care practitioners, pharmacies, hospitals and organizations associated with the manufacture, distribution and use of pharmaceutical preparations.